Skip to content

 Walk through with a contractor before you buy.
 Don’t guess at repair costs from photos or a quick drive-by.
 Get inside, look at everything, and have someone who does this work give you numbers.

 Check everything.
 Roof, foundation, HVAC, electrical, plumbing, windows, water heater, appliances—everything.
 The stuff you don’t look at is the stuff that bites you later.
+Many of these problems are covered in our guide to common issues when buying distressed properties.

 Build in contingency.
 Add 15-20% to your repair estimate for surprises.
 When you open walls, you find things.
 When you pull up flooring, you discover problems.
 Assume you’ll spend more than estimated.
+Learning to avoid smart renovation mistakes will help keep your budget from spiralling out of control.

 Get multiple bids.
 One contractor’s estimate isn’t enough data.
 Get two or three bids for major work.
 It helps you understand both the real cost and which contractors actually want the job.